 This is a pretty classic case, but you would be surprised how often it shows up.

 For example, consider a snippet of code that spends a lot of time looking for the existence of an object in a large list within a tight loop.
 This could be a great place to use a dictionary instead.

 The dictionary will greatly improve your lookup time but will waste more memory.
 This is the classic trade-off and only you can decide if the increased memory usage is worth it in the context of your application.

 As I mentioned in the beginning, this approach might leave you needing more speed.
 Luckily, there are still several options.

-Profiling and optimization is a very complicated topic.
-So, my simple approach is barely scratching the surface.
+Profiling and optimization is a very complicated topic, so my simple approach barely scratches the surface.
 This is a topic you will definitely want to learn more about if you are interested in becoming a better programmer.
 Luckily, there are some really great talks on this subject to help you learn more from real experts.

 Test your skills.
 Learn something new.
 Get help.
 Repeat.Start a FREE 10-day trial